PatchworkOS 19e446b

 Parameters

-keyOutput pointer to store the generated key.
+keyOutput buffer to store the generated key.

 fileThe file to share.